aleks-sidorenko/eventful/doc/index.rst

-eventful: Event Sourcing in Haskell
+eventium: Event Sourcing in Haskell
 ===================================

-``eventful`` is a set of Haskell packages that are building blocks to event sourced applications.
-You should use ``eventful`` if you want to explore event sourcing, or if you already have experience with event sourcing and you want pre-built event storage and other convenient abstractions for your application.
+``eventium`` is a set of Haskell packages that are building blocks to event sourced applications.
+You should use ``eventium`` if you want to explore event sourcing, or if you already have experience with event sourcing and you want pre-built event storage and other convenient abstractions for your application.